 Abstract-Consumer demand profiles and fluctuating renewable power generation are two main sources of uncertainty in matching demand and supply.
 This paper proposes a model of the electricity market that captures the uncertainties on both, the operator and the user side.
-The system operator (SO) implements a temporal linear pricing strategy that depends on real-time demand and renewable generation in the considered period combining Real-Time Pricing with Time-of-Use Pricing.
-The announced pricing strategy sets up a noncooperative game of incomplete information among the users with heterogeneous but correlated consumption preferences.
-An explicit characterization of the optimal user behavior using the Bayesian Nash equilibrium solution concept is derived.
-This explicit characterization allows the SO to derive pricing policies that influence demand to serve practical objectives such as minimizing peak-to-average ratio or attaining a desired rate of return while at the same time hedging renewable generation uncertainty.
+The system operator (SO) implements a temporal linear pricing strategy that depends on realtime demand and renewable generation in the considered period combining Real-Time Pricing with Time-of-Use Pricing.
+The announced pricing strategy sets up a Bayesian game among the users with unknown, heterogeneous and correlated consumption preferences.
+The explicit characterization of the optimal selfish user behavior using the Bayesian Nash equilibrium solution concept allows the SO to derive pricing policies that influence demand to serve practical objectives such as minimizing peakto-average ratio or attaining a desired rate of return while at the same time hedging renewable generation uncertainty.

-I. INTRODUCTION
+I. Introduction

-Matching power production to power consumption is a complex problem in conventional energy grids, exacerbated by the introduction of renewable sources, which, by their very nature, exhibit significant output fluctuations.
+Matching power production to power consumption is a complex problem in conventional energy grids, exacerbated by the introduction of renewable sources, which by their very nature exhibit significant output fluctuations.
 This problem can be mitigated with a system of smart meters that control the power consumption of customers by managing the energy cycles of various devices while also enabling information exchange between customers and the system operator (SO) [1], [2].
 The flow of information between meters and the SO can be combined with sophisticated pricing strategies so as to encourage a better match between power production and consumption [3]-[5].
-The effort of operators to guides the consumption of end users through suitable pricing policies is referred to as demand response management (DR) [6].
+The effort of operators to guide the consumption of end users through suitable pricing policies is referred to as demand response management [6].

-To implement DR we can consider pricing mechanisms that combine Real-Time Pricing (RTP) with Time-of-Use Pricing (TOU).
-That is, the price depends on total consumption at each time slot (RTP) and, in addition, the SO divides the operation cycle into periods (TOU).
+To manage demand response we consider pricing mechanisms that combine Real-Time Pricing (RTP) with Time-of-Use Pricing (TOU).
+Specifically, the price depends on total consumption at each time slot (RTP) and, in addition, the SO divides the operation cycle into periods (TOU).
 The use of TOU allows the SO to apply temporal policies based on its anticipation of consumption and renewable source generation in each period.
 The use of RTP transfers part of the risks and benefits to consumers and encourages their adaptation to power production.
-When producers use RTP customers agree to a pricing function but actual prices are unknown a priori because they depend in the realized aggregate demand.
+When producers use RTP, customers agree to a pricing function but actual prices are unknown a priori because they depend in the realized aggregate demand.
 In this context, customers must reason strategically about the consumption of others that will ultimately determine the realized price.
-Game-theoretic models of user behavior then arise naturally and various mechanisms and analyses have been proposed [3], [4], [6]-[9] - see also [10],

-[11] for more comprehensive expositions.
-A common feature of these schemes is that the SO and its customers run an iterative algorithm to solve a distributed optimization problem prior to the start of an operating cycle.
+Game-theoretic models of user behavior then arise naturally and various mechanisms and analyses have been proposed [3], [4], [6]-[9] - see also [10] for more comprehensive expositions.
+A common feature of these proposed schemes is that the SO and its customers run an iterative algorithm to solve a distributed optimization problem prior to the start of an operating cycle.
 The outcome of this optimization results in individual power targets that the customers agree to consume once the operating cycle starts.